bictorv/chaosnet-bridge/NCP.md

 # Internals

+There is one thread handling user processes opening the socket, starting new connections.

 Each connection uses three threads:
 1. one to handle data from the connection to the user socket,
 1. one to handle data from the socket to the connection, and